dephell/dephell/docs/params.md

     + `{digest}` will be replaced by the short 4-letters digest of the project path to avoid conflicts for the projects with the same name in different locations.
     + `{env}` will be replaced by current environment (`main` by default).
 + `--python` -- python version for venv.
 This can be reloaded in the dependencies file.
++ `vars` (config only) -- dict of environment variables to pass in virtual environment.

 ## Output